notnmeyer/tsk-docs/docs/home.md

 ---
 id: home
-title: tsk
+title: The Basics
-sidebar_position: 1
+sidebar_position: 2
-sidebar_label: Home
+sidebar_label: The Basics
 ---

-## The Basics

-`tsk` is a simple task-runner and build tool with opinions.
-Writing shell and templating in YAML and TOML is awful. `tsk` allows you to do both of these, so it is also awful.
-However, `tsk` is opinonated about how and where you do those things.
-Does that make it less awful?
-Nah.

-`tsk` uses TOML to describe units of work called, bear with me, "tasks".
+`tsk` is a simple task-runner and build tool with opinions.  `tsk` uses TOML to describe units of work called, bear with me, "tasks".
 By default, your tasks live in a file named `tasks.toml`.
-A task is composed of at least one command.
+A task is typically composed of one or more commands.
 For example:

 ```toml title="tasks.toml"
 [tasks.hello]